TuDo1403/Cafeteria-Management-Software/README.md

 #### I. The First Stage
 1. Searching and collecting information about coffee software management.
 2. Scrutinizing the features of the software thoroughly.
-3. Implement features, build ideas on UI/UX Mocup.
+3. Implement features, build ideas on UI/UX Mockup.
 4. Absorbing basic knowledge about Winform, OOP C#, QSL.